 This super easy DIY pillowcase is so fun because it's the magical kind!
-Learn how to sew a pillowcase with our video tutorial and written instructions.
+Learn how to sew a pillowcase with our video tutorial and written directions.
 These magic pillowcase instructions are so easy to follow.
 It is the perfect fast and easy pillowcase pattern for you to make in under 15 minutes.

 With this sewing video tutorial being so quick and easy to make there is no reason for you to not make and give a little for a great cause as well as for your family and friends.
 It makes a unique gift for just about anyone!

 This how to make a pillowcase with cuff video results in a pattern is also a fantastic choice for charity, like The 1 Million Pillowcase Challenge.